ImbayaDennis/login_auth_template/README.md

 # login_auth_temp
- Template for backend login authentication
+ This is an advanced template for backend login authentication with support for password resetting via email.
+ It is a shell that can be taken and reused for most projects that require protected backend routes